OpenTermsArchive/docs/content/collections/explanation/reporting.md

 ### Auto-managed labels

-All labels that are marked with `- Auto-managed by OTA engine` in their description are managed by the engine.
-These labels should:
+All labels that are marked with `- Auto-managed by OTA engine` visible in their description on hover are automatically managed by the engine.

-- **Not** be manually added to issues by maintainers
-- **Not** be modified or removed from issues by maintainers
-- **Not** have their descriptions or colors edited by maintainers
+**These labels should not be manually added to issues, modified or removed from them, nor should their descriptions or colors be edited by maintainers.**

 The engine will automatically manage these labels as needed.